 Insurance is often a barrier between those of us that need treatment and getting the treatment we need.
 They treat substance use disorder as something other than a mental illness.
 Medicaid policies even indicate that substance use disorder should be dealt with as something other than mental health.
 Which is a touch surprising given the fact that government other agencies define substance use disorder as a mental health issue.

 Insurance companies also make decisions related to the length of time a person can be treated.
 They also decide whether a person can be treated at all.
 Insurance companies can deny a person entrance into a drug treatment facility or detox, because they stopped using on their own.
 They also deny treatment if someone begins their road to recovery in a jail-cell.
 No matter what the circumstance.

 A person should not be denied help just because they have a few days clean.
 If a person reports having suicidal ideations they are admitted into to treatment immediately.
-If doesn’t matter if your insured.
+It doesn’t matter if you’re insured or not.
 Suicidal thoughts will allow you to get treatment.

 Treatment facilities that can accept patients with Medicaid or without any insurance are few and far between.

 Those of us with Medicaid generally receive less to fund our stay in a detox.
 And we can receive no funding at all for long term treatment.
 Those of us without any insurance at all are placed on waiting lists for detox.
 Many of us die, before we are admitted into a detox for that minimal level of treatment.